-- Colorado legislation requires the reduction of greenhouse gas pollution 50% by 2030 and 90% by 2050.
+- Colorado legislation requires the reduction of greenhouse gas pollution by 50% by 2030 and 100% by 2050.
 Carbon-free buildings and a cleaner grid are not the only means by which the near-term and final goals will be met.
-The state's GHG Pollution Reduction Roadmap anticipates important gains from the oil and gas extraction industry, agriculture, transportation electrification, and others.
+The state's GHG Pollution Reduction Roadmap anticipates important gains from reducing GHGs connected to oil and gas extraction, agriculture, transportation (via electrification), and others.
 Action is required from all identified players to achieve greenhouse gas reduction gains. - The Minnesota Climate Action Framework identifies clean energy and efficiency goals, including expanding the use of carbon-free energy to create healthy, comfortable buildings.
 The solutions identified include 100% carbon-free electricity and 55% renewable electricity by 2040, adapting Minnesota's grid through transmission upgrades to enable greater reliability and renewable energy access, and improving building codes and standards so that all new commercial and large multi-family buildings produce net-zero greenhouse gas emissions by 2036. - Wisconsin's Clean Energy Plan (CEP) sets a 100% carbon-free electricity goal by 2050 and ensures the state of Wisconsin is fulfilling the carbon reduction goals of the 2015 Paris Agreement.
-The CEP includes four key pathways to create momentum: accelerate clean energy technology deployment, maximize energy efficiency, modernize buildings and industry, and innovate transportation.
+The CEP includes the following four key pathways to create momentum, (1) accelerate clean energy technology deployment, (2) maximize energy efficiency, (3) modernize buildings and industry, and (4) innovate transportation.